DominikLingenover/DMNK-Tools/README.md

 fSpy Importer | Imports JSON files from [fSpy](https://github.com/stuffmatic/fSpy) Intel + Nvidia Denoiser | An HDA to process renders with Intel or Nvidia denoiser in PDG.
 ACES Batch Converter | An HDA to batch convert images and textures to ACES in PDG.
+ACES Convert | A simple HDA to save a few clicks when converting an image to ACES in COPs.
 > All tools have been tested in Houdini 17.5 on Windows 10.
 Only minimal testing happened on Linux.

 > Note: The Denoiser HDA requires the pre-compiled versions from [Declan Russel](https://github.com/DeclanRussell)